Levator scapulae syndrome

 • Soft Tissue Treatment

 If you have or suspect you have levator scapulae syndrome, you shouldn’t ignore the problem.
-Your pain may improve if you apply heat over the shoulder or massage the sore area; however, unless the cause of the problem is identified and addressed the pain will continue to return will get progressively worse.
+Your pain may improve if you apply heat over the shoulder or massage the sore area; however, unless the cause of the problem is identified and addressed the pain will continue to return and get progressively worse.

 Treatment options include postural advice to ease the demand on the levator scapulae as well as stretching exercises to relieve tension.
 The levator scapulae can respond well to Active Release Techniques (ART).